Introduction to Jira Testing Tool

 What is Jira Testing Tool?

 The Jira testing tool is mainly used for tracking the software activities and also to track and plan the activities related to projects.
 The Jira platform is beneficial when the project uses the agile methodology in the development.
 Using this tool the workflows can be customized and group activities can be performed better and software can be developed easily using this platform.
-The main reason for development of Jira testing tool is for testing of software that uses agile methodology.
+The main reason for the development of Jira testing tool is for testing software that uses agile methodology.

-The agile methodology is used in many projects so that the development time of project can be reduced.
+The agile methodology is used in many projects so that the development time of the project can be reduced.
 The agile projects use nonstop testing, constant joining for the project activities.
-The Jira tool was developed in year 2003 that is developed for track the bugs to improve the software.
+The Jira tool was developed in the year 2003 that is developed for track the bugs to improve the software.
 The software can be improved by proper planning the project activities and track the project activities.
 The Jira is not an open-source tool and user need to take monthly subscription for using the services offered by the tool.

 Audience of Jira Testing Tool